The Ultimate Guide to Trust Badges for Websites

 Trustlock has a 30-day money back guarantee.
 If you don’t increase sales within 30 days, you get your money back.

 - Choose the best plan for your site here.

 - Install the trust badge on your website.

-Payment gateways as website trust badges
+Use Payment gateways logos as website trust seals on your ecommerce store

 One of the most recognized payment gateways, the Paypal certified logo is the most recognizable and trusted brand.